-Adobe Experience Manager (AEM) can be configured to allow users in AEM Assets to share folders with Adobe Creative Cloud
+Adobe Experience Manager (AEM) can be configured to allow users in AEM Assets to share folders with the users of Adobe Creative Cloud

-This type of integration can be used in both the use cases, especially when working with users who do not have direct access to AEM Assets:
+This type of integration can be used in the following use cases, especially when working with users who do not have direct access to AEM Assets:

-- Sharing a set of specific Assets from AEM Assets with Creative Cloud Files users (for example, a creative brief and set of approved assets for design work for a new marketing activity)
+- AEM Assets users share a set of specific Assets with users of Adobe Creative Cloud Files (for example, a creative brief and set of approved assets for design work for a new marketing activity)

-- Receiving new files from Adobe Creative Cloud users.
+- AEM Assets users receive new files created by Adobe Creative Cloud app users.

 Before reading this document, you can review the overall AEM and Creative Cloud integration best practices for a higher-level overview of the topic.

 AEM to Creative Cloud folder sharing relies on the server-side sharing of folders and files between AEM Assets and Creative Cloud accounts.
 Creative professionals, who use the Creative Cloud Desktop app on their desktops, can additionally make the shared folders available directly on their disks using Adobe CreativeSync technology.

 The following diagram provides an overview of the integration.

 - AEM Assets server deployed in the enterprise network (managed services or on-premise): Folder sharing is initiated here.

 - Adobe Marketing Cloud Assets core service: Acts as an intermediary between AEM and Creative Cloud storage services.
 Admin of the company using the integration needs to established trust relationship between the Marketing Cloud organization and the AEM Assets instance.
 They also define a list of approved Creative Cloud collaborators, that AEM Assets users can share folders too for additional security.